SilverMoonDev/KIWI/README.md

     * You can also use the buttons on the screen
 4. **Game Rules:**

-    * Instruct the players that they must replace the forbidden digits with "KIWI."
-If they accidentally say the forbidden number, they are eliminated.
-The game continues until only one player remains as the winner.
+    * Instruct the players that they must say "KIWI" instead of the real number if any of the forbidden digits is in the current number.
+    * If they accidentally say the forbidden number, they are eliminated.
+    * The game continues until only one player remains as the winner.

 5. **Manage the Counter:**